openshift/enhancements/enhancements/testing/improved-platform-tests.md

 This proposal's goal is to extend test discovery (step 1), and running the actual test (step 5) with external binaries, which are retrieved from the payload image.
 The improved flow would be as follows:
-1. Retrieve test binaries from the payload image.
+1. Retrieve test binaries from the images referenced by the payload image.
 2. Discover all tests, both the built-in into `openshift-tests` binary, and the ones provided by external binaries by executing `<binary>-tests list`.
    Split them into suites based on test names/labels.